Click here to return to home page

 Marsh's success with his "Sea Studies" at national and international photographic exhibitions led to the reproduction of his work in books and magazines.
 In 1891, two of Marsh's "seascape photographs" were used as illustrations in the book "The Ocean of Air : Meteorology for Beginners" by Agnes Gilberne and four of Marsh's "studies of rough seas" were reproduced in the Picture Magazine of 1894.
 The name of W. P. Marsh had now become strongly associated with "sea pictures" and he was now able to market them commercially.
 In the 1890s, W. P. Marsh was advertising his "Marvellous Instantaneous Photographs of High Seas and Breaking Waves" as enlarged carbon prints, measuring 48 inches by 36 inches.
 It is reported that when Marsh's large sea studies were first shown in a Bond Street shop window in London, "such large crowds collected that in consequence of the obstruction caused, the police made a complaint ".

-Marsh turned his photographs of "high seas" and "giant breakers" at Bognor into lantern slides.
+W. P. Marsh turned his photographs of "high seas" and "giant breakers" at Bognor into lantern slides.
 On 19th April 1893, the Bognor Observer published the following report:

 Last Friday evening a collection of lantern slides by Mr Marsh, most of them scenes along the coast of Bognor, were thrown upon the large screen in the theatre at the Palace before a large audience, a special bi-unial optical lantern being used, and judging by the applause which greeted each picture (especially those of the "High Breakers" and "Prawn Fishermen Ashore and Afloat") the Bognor views were highly appreciated.

-With the introduction of the picture postcard in the early 1900s, Marsh was able to re-issue many of his photographic views of "high seas" at Bognor in the format of a holiday souvenir postcard.
+With the introduction of the picture postcard in the early 1900s, W. P. Marsh was able to re-issue many of his photographic views of "high seas" at Bognor in the format of a holiday souvenir postcard.
 Marsh also produced postcards featuring views of Bognor and portraits of local personalities, such as Mary Wheatland (1835-1924), the celebrated "Bathing Woman of Bognor."

-At the time of the 1901 census, William Marsh and his family were residing in the apartments at No 13 Waterloo Square, Bognor.
-William Marsh is recorded by the census enumerator as a "Photographer (Employer at Home) and his 16 year old son William Marsh junior is described as a "Photographic Assistant ".
-Not long after the 1901 census, William Marsh's eldest daughter Georgina Mary Marsh married Lionel William Evans (born 1871, Chichester), a twenty-nine year old dental assistant.
-William Marsh's second daughter, Blanche Annie Marsh, married in Chichester the following year.
-Around 1905, William P. Marsh moved back to Chichester with his wife and son and set up a studio at 39 Southgate, Chichester.
-By 1907, William P. Marsh had brought his son William Marsh junior (now in his early twenties) into the business on an equal footing.
-From around this date the studio at 39 Southgate, Chichester went under the name of W. P. Marsh & Son.
+At the time of the 1901 census, William Marsh and his family were living in the apartments at No 13 Waterloo Square, Bognor.
+William Marsh is recorded by the census enumerator as a "Photographer (Employer at Home) and his 16 year old son William Marsh junior is described as a "Photographic Assistant".
+Not long after the 1901 census, William Marsh's eldest daughter, Georgina Mary Marsh married Lionel William Evans (born 1871, Chichester), a twenty-nine year old dental assistant.
+William Marsh's second daughter, Blanche Annie Marsh, married Herbert Patrick Despard in Chichester the following year.

-At the end of 1915, William Lindsley Marsh, W. P. Marsh's only son, died from an illness at the age of 31.
+The firm of W. P. Marsh & Son. continued until 1915, only ending when William Lindsley Marsh, W. P. Marsh's only son, died from a lung disease at the age of 31.
+[The death of William Lindsley Marsh was registered in Chichester during the 4th Quarter of 1915].
 William Pankhurst Marsh died at his home in Chichester a couple of years later on 18th March 1918 at the age of sixty-seven.
-W. P. Marsh's widow, Mrs Margaret Jane Marsh, lived on for another thirty years, eventually dying in 1947 at the age of ninety-six.
+Mrs Margaret Jane Marsh, W. P. Marsh's widow, lived on for another thirty years, eventually dying in 1947 at the age of ninety-six.

 ACKNOWLEDGEMENTS

 I am indebted to the research of Ron Iden of the West Sussex Record Office and in particular Mr. Iden's article "W. P. Marsh - Artist with a Camera", which first appeared in the Bognor Regis Local History Society's Newsletter No.11 in July 1984.
+I am grateful to Rendell Williams for providing information on William Pankhurst Marsh's life and career on his website Sussex Postcards Info.
+Thanks to Chris Hammond for providing the studio portrait of Margaret Ritson taken at W. P. Marsh & Son's Chichester studio.

 Click here to return to the Home Page